Blog

 The underground economy experiences the same volatile economic constraints we experience, and like our economy, supply and demand fuel many of the activities.
 Just as we see in horror films like Us and shows like Stranger Things, there are winners and losers in the “alternate realities” of the dark web.

-But, it also has its own language and culture.
+The dark web also has its own language and culture.
 It has its own geographies, and within each location, are very different cultures.
 It’s a sophisticated network of people who impose their own rules.

 And, even more than in the above-ground economy (and like any chaotic setting of a horror film), it’s noisy.
 Threat actors and dark web vendors are vying for the same attention and are trying to stand out from their peers.
 Meanwhile, some are trying to make noise to simply distract businesses and authorities or root out intelligence professionals.
-There are enforcement mechanisms, but they differ from the above-ground economy in that there’s no judicial body that penalizes you.
-It’s effectively mob rule.
+Think of Vecna’s visions: terrifying, but often designed more to disorient than to destroy.

 poster